sinclabs/HosueScrapper/README.md

 # House Watch!
 This is a small TS app which will just watch a particular site for apartment listings and send a slack message.
 This is purely for personal use!

-The configs file is removed for privacy purposes but is you wanna play around you need to make a configs file: `src/configs.ts` whose contents is something like this:
+The config file is removed for privacy purposes but if you wanna play around, then you need to make a config file: `src/configs.ts` whose contents are something like this:

 ```typescript
 export default {